 If you'd like to request a presentation or workshop please visit the request form:

-Workshops and Presentations – Our staff visits classrooms, student staff training sessions, student organization general body meetings, and student leader orientations to facilitate presentations and workshops that introduce and engage topics around equity and inclusion.
+Workshops and Presentations – Our staff visits classrooms, faculty and staff gatherings, student staff training sessions, and student organization general body meetings to facilitate presentations and workshops that introduce and engage topics around equity and inclusion.

 Safe Zone Training – Our staff coordinates Safe Zone Training workshops designed to create allies for the LGBTQ+ population at the University and educate on LGBTQ issues.
 For more information, please visit:

-Getting involved with Multicultural programs is easy.
-Join the listserv to learn about all the cultural happenings in the USC Upstate community and beyond.
+Getting involved with Intercultural Education and Engagement (IEE) is easy.
+Join the email list to learn about all the cultural happenings in the USC Upstate community and beyond.
 You can also join a planning committee for any history or heritage month by applying.
 Lastly, any student can propose a culturally-based program idea year-round.
-Just send an email including how you wanted to get involved!

 Multicultural Programs Awards